 If you are terminated for failure to satisfy the conditions of your probation, you may be denied benefits if your conduct violated your state’s standards for eligibility.
 In some states, an employee who engaged in willful misconduct is deemed ineligible to receive benefits.
 In other states, an employer needs to show only that it had “just cause” for terminating an employee.

-An employer can exclude probationary employees from the business' vacation policy by stating that the employees do not accrue vacation time during the probationary period.
+An employer can exclude probationary employees from the business’ vacation policy by stating that the employees do not accrue vacation time during the probationary period.
 However, an employer may not prevent you from earning vacation time if the policy provides that once you have completed the probationary period, you accrue vacation from the very first day of employment.
-For more information, see our site's vacation pay page.
+See workplacefairness.org for more information on vacation pay.